Strategy11/formidable-forms/readme.txt

 * New: Additional attributes have been added to collapsible sections in the form builder page to improve accessibility.
 * Fix: A fatal error would occur on when sending tracking data when the php_uname function was disabled and unavailable.
 * Fix: The option to save and reload when activating an add on was not reloading the page when the setting to save the builder with AJAX was on.
+* Fix: An Automatic conversion of false to array deprecation message would get logged when saving styles in newer versions of PHP.
+* Admin footer links and the floating support button have been removed for websites that use a whitelabel setting.

 = 6.4.1 =
 * New: The pop up that prevents navigating away from the form builder when changes have been made will now also pop up when options are added or removed.